danielzmeow/Swift-Tutorial/README.md

 ### Swift Data

-The aim of database is for persistent storage
+The aim of a database is for persistent storage.

-Import SwiftData first
+Import SwiftData first:

 ```Swift
 import SwiftData
 ```

 `@Model`: SwiftData gives you access to the `@Model` macro.
 Macros modify existing code with new functionality.
 In this case, @Model converts a Swift class into a stored model managed by SwiftData.
+Using `@Model` will automatically convert data **observable**.
+To connect specific data, use `@Bindable` (like `@Binding`)

-Identity: The *class* type has it built-in identity while the *structure* type does not
+Identity: The *class* type has built-in identity, while the *structure* type does not.

 Initializer: For *structures*, Swift generates an initializer with arguments matching each of its properties.
-But *classes* don’t get autogenerated initializers
+But *classes* don’t get autogenerated initializers.

-SwiftData need a **container** to connect SwiftUI and SwiftData.
+SwiftData needs a **container** to connect SwiftUI and SwiftData.

-> The container is like a translator that sits between where the *data* is stored and the ContentView on screen. `*.self` references the type of data rather than a specific data.
+> The container is like a translator that sits between where the *data* is stored and the ContentView on screen. `*.self` references the type of data rather than a specific data instance.
 The container uses the type blueprint to understand how the model should be saved.

 ```Swift
 ContentView()
     .modelContainer(for: Data.self, inMemory: true)
 ```

-- Put a model into the app container
+- Put a model into the app container.
-- Use `@Query` to get it model (Each data is viewed as a kind of model)
+- Use `@Query` to get the model (Each data is viewed as a kind of model).
-- Use `@Environment` (variable) to access the context and modify data
+- Use `@Environment` (variable) to access the context and modify data.

 ## Chapter VIII: Navigation, Editing and Relationships